ljyou001/Realtime-Synchronous-Paint-Board-Based-on-Network-Communication-in-Java/README.md

 # Realtime Synchronous Paint Board Based on Network Communication in Java

-For requirements, please go to the requirement.pdf
+For requirements, please go to the comp3015Project2019.pdf

 You need to run KidPaintServer class and KidPaint class at the same time in JRE 8 environment to execute this project.